 - Our main result in this paper can be considered a characterization of the natural graph properties that are testable with one-sided error.
 Thus, a natural and interesting open problem related to this paper is to complete the characterization of the graph properties that are testable with one-sided error by arbitrary testers, and not just oblivious ones. - Theorem 1 asserts that any hereditary property is testable with one-sided error.
 However, the upper bounds on the query complexity, which this theorem guarantees are huge.
-Even for rather simple properties, these bounds are towers of towers of exponents of height polynomial in 1/ε.
-Some specific properties, such as k-colorability, have far more efficient testers, whose query complexity is polynomial in 1/ε (see [6]).
-For others, like being H-free (that is, containing no copy of H as a (not necessarily induced) subgraph), it is known that whenever H is not bipartite, there is no tester (one-sided or two-sided) whose query complexity is polynomial in 1/ε (see [1], [9]).
-Recall that a hereditary property P is equivalent to being F_P-free for a possibly infinite family of graphs F_P.
-The hardness of testing hereditary properties for which F_P is finite is (relatively) well understood, as it follows from the main result of [7] that if F_P has a graph on at least 5 vertices, then there is no tester (one-sided) for P, whose query complexity is polynomial in 1/ε.
-When F_P is infinite the situation is much more complicated, and there are no general results which guarantee or rule out the possibility of designing testers with query complexity polynomial in 1/ε.
-In particular, a natural intriguing and probably challenging problem is the following:
+Even for rather simple properties, these bounds are towers of towers of exponents of height polynomial in $1/\epsilon$.
+For specific properties, such as k-colorability, it is known that far more efficient testers exist (see [5]).
+For others, such as having no copy of a graph H, it is known that whenever H is not bipartite, there is no tester (one-sided or two-sided) whose query complexity is polynomial in $1/\epsilon$ (see [1], [8]).
+It thus seems that the fact that a hereditary graph property is testable with $poly(1/\epsilon)$ queries does not solely rely on the number of forbidden induced subgraphs (see also [6] and Theorem 4 in [10]).
+Therefore, a natural intriguing and probably challenging problem is the following: